wozhenaimao/VoiceAssistant/README.md

 By doing a little testing this assistant can search the web, create and run games, host webpages and more I am sure if looked further into, there are a whole lot more things it can do.

+You also need an empty folder called 'temp'